You can get up to triple value on your points.

-If you shop at Tesco, you probably already have a Tesco Clubcard (if not sign up for one on their site or pick up a flyer in store).
-But how do you spend the vouchers that come through every few months or so?
+If you shop at Tesco, you probably already have a Tesco Clubcard (if not sign up for one on their site or pick up a flyer in-store).
+But how do you spend the points to get the best value?

 How to use Tesco Clubcard points

 You can’t spend Clubcard points until they have been converted into Clubcard vouchers.
 And to do this you need a minimum of 150 Clubcard points (the equivalent of £1.50).
 Points will only be swapped in multiples of 50.

 You used to get sent these in the post with your Clubcard statement, which is sent every three months in February, May, August and November.